bacalhau-project/bacalhau/docs/running-node/job-selection.md

 ---
-sidebar_label: 'Job Selection'
+sidebar_label: 'Job Selection Policy'
 sidebar_position: 140
 ---

-# Job selection
+# Job selection policy

 When running a node, you can choose which jobs you want to run.
 This is done by passing a combination of `--job-selection` type flags to `bacalhau serve`.